Appearance

 Example agent version

-The Enclave agent works by running a series of plugins that is pulled down from a manifest delivered from the EMC.
+The Enclave agent works by running a series of plugins that are pulled down from a manifest delivered from the EMC.
 This allows different functionality to be deployed based on the needs of the organization or type of agent that is running.
 For example, if an organization has access to asset management, our inventory plugin will be downloaded and run by the agent service.
-This process is dynamic and managed from the Enclave Management Consoles (EMC).
+This process is dynamic and managed from the Enclave management console (EMC).

 For best practices we recommend that you always pin your manifest version in live mode, verify new versions in test mode, then once verified, update your live mode version to the verified version.
 This will ensure that you are deploying updates to your fleet in update windows of your choice.
 The image below shows how you can manage manifest versions from the EMC: